Short URL for this page:

 "Should however the Commd Genl of the Army consider my presence with my Regt this winter necessary, I will cheerfully join it at any time he may designate."29

 Scott "heartily approved" this application,30 which was accordingly granted.31 Not all this additional leave, however, was spent at home.
-On December 15, Lee was at West Point, sitting on an irksome court of inquiry assembled to hear some foolish charges against Professor Indicates a West Point graduate and gives his Class.Mahan.
+On December 15, Lee was at West Point, sitting on an irksome court of inquiry assembled to hear some foolish charges against Professor Indicates a West Point graduate, Class of 1824: a link to his biographical entry in Cullum's Register.Mahan.
 This held him until after Christmas, and forced him to hurry back home for the necessary but unpleasant task of hiring out some of the idle Arlington Negroes.32 The only pleasure Lee had on this journey was a report of p388 Rooney's soldierly bearing and good conduct, given him in New York by Rooney's colonel, Charles A.May.33

 The winter of 1858‑59 and the spring of 1859, were in many ways the gloomiest Lee had experienced.
 The circuit court adjourned in November, 1858, without construing the Custis will,34 and the pressure on Lee's finances, for the improvement of the property, was so manifest that the always thoughtful Mrs. Fitzhugh was constrained to send him $1000 to be used as he saw fit.
 Lee had determined to keep the expenditures at Arlington within his means and he could not accept the check, which he acknowledged with warmest gratitude.35 Remaining continuously at home, except for about seven weeks' service on a board convened in Washington, to consider the equipment of the cavalry,36 he worked hard, but, as he thought, to very little purpose.
 He got the house and the stable safe from leaks and, as he said, "ameliorated some things," but the embarrassment of limited means could not be overcome.
 The improvements, he wrote Custis, were "very meagre. . . .
 I have been able to do nothing to the grounds around the house, except to clean up on the hill, and have been obliged to limit myself to what is most essential, and promises something for man and beast to eat, and to furnish shelter and protection.
 You will find things, therefore, I fear rough and unsightly, as much as I desire to polish up your mother's habitation, and to prepare for you an acceptable home."37